-[Note: There is, of course, the Catch 22 of this whole relationship between stress and digestion.
-The one where when you feel stressed, don’t feel those butterflies at all, and all you can think about are those French fries!
+[I can’t help but note that there’s the Catch 22 of this whole relationship between stress and digestion – the one where when you feel stressed, don’t feel those butterflies at all, and all you can think about are those french fries!
 But I’ll leave that connection for another time.]

 EXPERIENCE A FREE TRAINING SERIES WITH ANDREA NAKAYAMA TO HELP YOU

 MORE TO EXPLORE

 Learn more about Epigenetics and how environmental factors contribute to the overall health of your clients.Read More